alex/what-happens-when/README.rst

 Opening of a socket
 -------------------
+The "Opening of a socket" step involves creating a network socket, which is a software endpoint for network communication.
+The browser opens a socket to the IP address of the destination server and a specific port (usually port 80 for HTTP or 443 for HTTPS) to establish a connection.
 Once the browser receives the IP address of the destination server, it takes that and the given port number from the URL (the HTTP protocol defaults to port 80, and HTTPS to port 443), and makes a call to the system library function